 Daniel José Camacho is an Associate Web Editor at Sojourners.
 Writing on religion, politics, race, and culture, he has previously been a Contributing Opinion Writer at The Guardian.
-His articles have appeared in places such as Christian Century, Religion Dispatches, Sojourners, Duke Magazine, America Magazine, ABC Religion & Ethics, TIME, The Guardian, and the Washington Post.
+His articles have appeared in places such as Christian Century, Religion Dispatches, Duke Magazine, America Magazine, ABC Religion & Ethics, TIME, and the Washington Post.

 Born to Colombian immigrants and raised in Uniondale, New York, Daniel graduated from Calvin College with a B.A. in Philosophy.
 He also graduated magna cum laude from Duke Divinity School with a Master of Divinity (M.Div.).

 Daniel has worked in multiple Christian congregations, at the Long Island civil rights non-profit ERASE Racism, and in Student Affairs offices such as the Center for Multicultural Affairs at Duke University.
 In September 2016, he participated in a peace delegation to Colombia to learn more about the armed conflict, the impact of U.S. foreign policies, and the ongoing peace process.